mnot/I-D/rfc7320bis/draft.md

 syntax or structure of URIs or parts of them.
 Two classes of such specifications are called out
 specifically:

-* Protocol Extensions ("extensions") - specifications that offer new capabilities that could apply to any identifier, or to a large subset of possible identifiers; e.g., a new signature mechanism for 'http' URIs, metadata for any URI, or a new format.
+* Protocol Extensions ("Extensions") - specifications that offer new capabilities that could apply to any identifier, or to a large subset of possible identifiers; e.g., a new signature mechanism for 'http' URIs, metadata for any URI, or a new format.

-* Applications Using URIs ("applications") - specifications that use URIs to meet specific needs;
+* Applications Using URIs ("Applications") - specifications that use URIs to meet specific needs;
   e.g., an HTTP interface to particular information on a host.

-Requirements that target the generic class "specifications" apply to all specifications, including both those enumerated above and others.
+Requirements that target the generic class "Specifications" apply to all specifications, including both those enumerated above and others.

 Note that this specification ought not be interpreted as preventing the allocation of control of